PTA

 Objective 5.
 Demonstrate a commitment to professional growth and lifelong learning.

-The following is an example of the course sequence to complete the requirements for an Associates of Science in Physical Therapist Assisting.
+The following is an example of the course sequence to complete the requirements for an Associate of Science in Physical Therapist Assisting.

-Some Institutional Requirements may be fulfilled through specific courses that can double count in different areas.
+NOTE: Mendocino College has Institutional Requirements in Studies in Culture and Wellness.
+Certain classes may be double counted in Area 2, 3, 4, 4A or Area 5.
 See the Mendocino College Course Catalog for a list of classes that meet these requirements.

-*All students must meet with a Mendocino College academic counselor in preparation for applying to the PTA Program.
+**All Students must meet with an academic counselor in preparation for applying to the program.

 Course TitleSemester Units